 Accurate information—it's a must!

 To make sure your payment is applied to the intended account, it's important to make sure the information you give us when you make the payment is accurate.
 Make sure you tell us the account number you would like the payment applied to and the tax year the payment is for if the payment is not for the current tax year.
 Businesses have to give their business number, period end date, and the fiscal year they want the payment applied to.
 Filling out your voucher accurately is important, since our employees process payments based on the instructions you give.

 When you make an electronic payment to the CRA, the same information is required.
 You fill in all relevant payment details when identifying the CRA as a bill payee or when paying using your debit card with the CRA's My Payment service.
-It's important that you identify the correct account number and the type of payment, some examples being, CRA (revenue)-(current year)-tax owing; CRA (revenue) past tax owed, or CRA (revenue)-tax instalment.
+It's important that you provide the correct account number and the type of payment such as, CRA (revenue)-(current year)-tax return; CRA (revenue) tax owing, or CRA (revenue)-tax instalment.
 Your payment is applied using the information you give.

 If you are a business owner or a representative and your payment was not applied to your account as expected, you can use My Business Account or Represent a Client to transfer payments within your various accounts or call 1-800-959-5525 for help.

 If you are an individual and your payment was not applied to your account as expected, call 1-800-959-8281 for help.